 - Disbelief when treated with genuine caring compassion

 - Antisocial behavior

 I believe the phrase you cannot love somebody else unless you love yourself, builds off our esteem beliefs related to ourselves and others.

 While having low self-esteem is not a mental health disorder, it can lead to mental health disorders.
 Such disorders could include anxiety and depression, shame, addiction, and personality disorders.
 Additionally, low self-esteem beliefs can cause individuals to accept poor relationships with other people.

 The combination of low self-esteem and negative relationships can create a vicious cycle.
 An individual with low self-esteem may end up in an abusive relationship because they do not think they deserve a better partner.
 On the other hand, an individual in an abusive relationship may end up with low self-esteem because their partner is constantly telling them negative things about them.

-My person esteem beliefs
+My personal esteem beliefs and HIV

 Currently, I am aware that I have low personal self-esteem beliefs about myself and some low esteem beliefs about other people.
 I have personality traits that indicate low self-esteem.